digitalocean/marketplace-kubernetes/CONTRIBUTING.md

 # Contributing

+**Requirement: Your application must be deployable via Helm 3**

-To add your Kubernetes application to the [DigitalOcean Marketplace](https://marketplace.digitalocean.com/), you'll need to do the following:
+To add your application to the [DigitalOcean Marketplace](https://marketplace.digitalocean.com/), you'll need to do the following:
 1. Ensure that you have Helm 3 installed on your machine.
 [Instructions](https://helm.sh/docs/intro/install/)
 1. Add a Helm 3 deployment (`deploy.sh`) file to this repo.
 1. Get an account set up within the [DigitalOcean Marketplace Vendor Portal](https://marketplace.digitalocean.com/vendorportal)

-Note: We strongly advise that you utilize Helm for deploying your app.
-If this isn't possible, please reach out to us at one-clicks-team@digitalocean.com.

 ## Adding Your Application
 1. Clone or fork the [digitalocean/marketplace-kubernetes](https://github.com/digitalocean/marketplace-kubernetes) repository